-YMFG's primary business areas in Yamaguchi Prefecture, Hiroshima Prefecture, and the city of Kitakyushu face various challenges, including a declining population, a low birthrate and aging demographic, and a shortage of business successors.
-In addition, the recent impact of COVID-19 and inflation has made it crucial for the Group banks' corporate customers to boost their profitability.
+YMFG's primary business areas in Yamaguchi Prefecture, Hiroshima Prefecture and the city of Kitakyushu face various challenges, including a declining population, a low birthrate, aging demographic, a shortage of business successors and staff, and inflation.

 As one aspect of its efforts to achieve regional revitalization and regional economic invigoration amid these circumstances, YMFG conducts business feasibility assessments.
 YMFG designates borrowers that it determines to require management improvement support as "borrowers of management improvement support initiatives" and concentrates on providing such support.